pawansukheja/UK-Train-Rides-PowerBI/README.md

 7. Enhance Communication: Keep passengers informed of delays and ensure satisfaction.
 8. Expand Network Reach: Explore new routes and adjust frequencies to meet evolving travel needs.
 9. Targeted Marketing: Launch strategic campaigns to drive awareness and boost ticket sales.
-This project provided valuable insights and actionable recommendations to enhance the UK's rail travel experience.
-A big thank you to Maven Analytics for their support throughout this project.
-I'm thrilled to leverage these data analysis skills in future endeavors

 Live Dashboard- https://app.powerbi.com/view?r=eyJrIjoiY2JlMTg4ZjgtY2I5NC00ZWQ1LWE2MmUtNDg3Y2RhNmJmZjliIiwidCI6IjdjYWI2MjRmLTM4YzYtNDQ2MS1hYWIzLThjNmYxZmUwODZlYyJ9